wisonye/my-alpine-linux-handbook/src/iptables.md

 </br>

-After applying the above rules, make sure you start the `klogd` service, otherwise you won't see any packet log!!!
+After applying the above rules, make sure you start the `klogd` service, otherwise, you won't see any packet log!!!

 ```bash
 # Enable it if not yet